lukso-network/docs/docs/networks/l16-testnet.md

 **[Here is a tutorial on how to add a network to Metamask.](https://metamask.zendesk.com/hc/en-us/articles/360043227612-How-to-add-a-custom-network-RPC)**

 ## Ports
-// Is it necessary to include closed ports?
-The guide closes everything by default.

 | Port                         | Protocol                      | Client                            | Ingress                           |  Comment |
 | ---------------------------- | ---------------------------- | ---------------------------------- | ---------------------------------- | ---------------------------------- |